ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 Yet another kind of memory is CMOS, which is volatile.
 Many computers use CMOS  memory  to  hold  the  current  time  and  date.
 The  CMOS  memory  and  the clock  circuit  that  increments  the  time  in  it  are  powered  by  a  small  battery, so the time is correctly updated, even when the computer is unplugged.
-The CMOS mem- ory  can  also  hold  the  configuration  parameters,  such  as  which  disk  to  boot  from.
+The CMOS memory  can  also  hold  the  configuration  parameters,  such  as  which  disk  to  boot  from.
 CMOS  is  used  because  it  draws  so  little  power  that  the  original  factory-installed battery often lasts for several years.
 However,  when it begins to fail, the computer can  appear  to  have  Alzheimer’s disease,  forgetting  things  that  it  has  known  for